 Which means HealthPoint can continue sending 20,000 pieces of key health information across locations every week to improve and sometimes save the lives of people with few resources at their disposal.
 In other words, we do our job, so our partners can focus on theirs.

 “We’re celebrating our 50th anniversary.
 We started in a small house.
 Now we’re the direct connection between thousands of people and their health and well-being.
 With Kelley Connect, it’s definitely a partnership.
 If we aren’t succeeding, they aren’t,” concluded Ms. Schouteren.

-Learn more about how Kelley Connect can support your Mail and Shipping solutions.
+Click to learn more about how Kelley Connect can support your mailing and shipping solutions.